Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/deserializing-binary-data-files.md

 }
 ```

-Now we can write a test which deserialises our *Joseph Blogs* speaker's
+Now we can write a test which deserializes our *Joseph Blogs* speaker's
 information and compares it to what the C code generated.

 ```rust